fetlab/website/content/fetlab/_people/chandan.md

 Twitter: chandan_1992
 Github: ChandanMahapatra

-Chandan Mahapatra is a graduate research assistant in the FETLab.
+Chandan Mahapatra is a UX Researcher at the FETLab.